wjschne/apaquarto/README.md

 <img loading="lazy" alt="any text: you like" src="https://img.shields.io/badge/lifecycle-experimental-orange">

 This article template creates [APA Style 7th Edition documents](https://apastyle.apa.org/) in .docx, .html. and .pdf.
+The .pdf format can be rendered via Latex (i.e., apaquarto-pdf) or via Typst (apaquarto-typst).

 Because the .docx format is still widely used—and often required—my main priority was to ensure compatibility for .docx.
 This is still a work in progress, and I encourage filing a “New Issue” on GitHub if something does not work of if there is a feature missing.